bkowialiewski/differential_evolution/README.md

 ## Introduction

-Differential evolution is a global minimization algorithm (see Storn & Price, 1997), which iteratively generates new candidate solutions based on the goodness-of-fit of previous populations.
+Differential Evolution is a global minimization algorithm (see Storn & Price, 1997), which iteratively generates new candidate solutions based on the goodness-of-fit of previous populations.
 Its main advantages include: (1) its versatility, as it can be applied to a wide range of problems, and (2) avoiding falling into local minima.

 The purpose of the present project is to test the efficiency of this algorithm against a benchmark function: Rastrigin.